Sleep Study

 • Other recordings.
 An electrocardiogram (ECG) may be used to record electrical activity of the heart.
 Video recordings may also be made of you while you sleep.

-During a sleep study, the following may be measured:
+During a sleep study, these may also be measured:

 • Breathing patterns.
 The number and depth of respirations.